 In many cases the most hardcore members of this community will also open up their vast collections for public viewing, effectively creating private museums which are a testament to the many manifestations of the art of war throughout human history.

 As with video games, the rise of modern technology has meant that music recordings no longer sell as physical copies in the vast volumes that they once did.
 However, the increasing demand for turntables and revival of vinyl as a medium has also helped to propel the popularity of collecting classic LPs, which is good news for the long term prospects of this niche.

 In many cases the records which are the most valuable to collectors are rare by design; limited pressings, unique sleeve designs and different vinyl colours are all used to coax customers into buying the same album multiple times.

-Already popular in one section of society, comic books have exploded into the mainstream over the past decade thanks to the influence of the Marvel Cinematic Universe at the box office.
+Already popular in one section of society, vintage comic books have exploded into the mainstream over the past decade thanks to the influence of the Marvel Cinematic Universe at the box office.

 It is not unusual for comic books which feature the first appearance of a particularly famous hero to sell for several million dollars.
 This was the case for Action Comics #1 in which Superman made his debut; it made $3.2 million at auction in 2014 and is likely worth even more today.